Prodeko/parsedmarc/README.md

 ## Notes

 In the future NGINX could be replaced with caddy for automating certificates.
-Now the certificates
+Now the certificates need to be acquired manually.

 ## Dashboard Sample